-- New regulation aimed at controlling technology use (for example, "robot taxes") - Regulatory changes that affect wage levels, either directly (such as minimum wages or Social Security entitlements)

-- Regulatory shifts affecting cross-border flow of goods, services, and capital - Greater economic and political volatility as members of society feel left behind
+- New regulation aimed at controlling technology use (for example, "robot taxes") - Regulatory changes that affect wage levels, either directly (such as minimum wages or Social Security entitlements) or indirectly (such as more public income assistance or universal basic income) - Regulatory shifts affecting cross-border flow of goods, services, and capital - Greater economic and political volatility as members of society feel left behind

-As they try to build a workforce in a climate of perpetual disruption, business leaders worry that their employees can't -or just won't-adapt to the big changes that lie ahead.
+As they try to build a workforce in a climate of perpetual disruption, business leaders worry that their employees can't-or just won't-adapt to the big changes that lie ahead.
 How can companies find people with the skills they will need?